MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-updates.md

 - **Security and Critical Updates servicing phase** - When running the latest platform version, you're eligible to receive both Security and Critical updates to the anti-malware platform.

 - **Technical Support (Only) phase** - After a new platform version is released, support for older versions (N-2) will reduce to technical support only.
-Platform versions older than N-2 will no longer be supported.*
+Platform versions older than N-2 are no longer supported.*

 \* Technical support continues to be provided for upgrades from the Windows 10 release version (see [Platform version included with Windows 10 releases](#platform-version-included-with-windows-10-releases)) to the latest platform version.